stevshil/JavaExamplesWA3650/MyExamples/Security/basic-free-url/README.md

-# Simple use of Spring Boot Basic security
+# Simple use of Spring Boot Basic security = Allowing URLs without authentication

 In this example we simply use the default user in the application.properties file.

 The application.properties file contains a bcrypted version of the word **password**.
 In your REST header for BASIC AUTH you simply pass the unencrypted version.
 The application code uses the bcrypt encoder/decoder to work out the password.

+This version of the authentication example allows for the /api/heath URL to be reached without authentication.

 ## The files